Top 15 Things to See and Do in Tirana, Albania

 See also

-5 Best Things to Do in Durres Albania
+Things to See and Do in Krujë, Albania

 Visitors to Turtle Farm Albania can help us make these plans a reality, as we ask for a small donation for those who wish to experience our farm.
 Even if you can’t physically visit the farm, we welcome any and all donations here.
 All funds raised go to improving our tortoise habitats and our expansion projects.